jdh2021/jquery-salary-calculator/README.md

-[X] Get the value of the employee inputs upon button click [X] Store the employee information in an empty array [X] Target the output (employee output table) by ID and empty it [X] Loop through the employee information array to append the value of the [X] Inputs to the table data cells in the employee output table [X] Clear the inputs
+[X] Get the value of the employee inputs upon button click [X] Store the employee information in an empty array [X] Target the output (employee output table) by ID and empty it [X] Loop through the employee information array to append the value of the inputs to the table data cells in the employee output table
+[X] Clear the inputs

 [X] Target the output (total monthly cost) by its ID and empty it